-Low frequency words present in big numbers are the useful words.
+Low-frequency words present in big numbers are useful words.

 Many words that are most often used in English like articles (a, the, to, etc) are not at all handy in text analytics.
 There are around 500 such words present.
 Stopwords for the supplement domain might be set up.